aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/ppimage/replace_image/_index.md

 ## replace_image {#asposepydrawingimage}
 Replaces image data.
+Attention: when Image is metafile - it will be rasterized due to restrictions of GDI+.
+Use ReplaceImage(byte[]) instead
-            The new image's data.When newImageData parameter is null.
+            The new image.When newImage parameter is null.

 ```python